njw27/Speech_Emotion_Recognition_SER/README.md

 ## Modeling

-The first baseline model consited of a 10 node 2D convolution layer that was then flattened, and output with a five node output layer, using a softmax activation function.
+The first baseline model consisted of a 10 node 2D convolution layer that was then flattened, and output with a five node output layer, using a softmax activation function.
 This model passed through the data only once.
 The baseline model was able to correctly predict the class of 2 second audio clip 51% of the time.

-The final model added several addtional 2D convolution layers and max pooling layers.
+The final model added several additional 2D convolution layers and max pooling layers.
 The resulting model was accurate to nearly 74% and had a loss of only 0.7659.

 ## Evaluation